glacials/twos.dev/src/cold/now.md

 to not liking hot weather,
 to sometimes feeling like every little noise is far too loud.

 If you know me and your first reaction to this is that I don't seem autistic, I wrote [Anonymously Autistic](/autism.html) just for you.

 ## Mastodon

-I've mostly jumped ship from Twitter and have switched to Mastodon:
+I jumped ship from Twitter in 2022 and have switched to Mastodon:
 [@glacials@hachyderm.io](https://hachyderm.io/@glacials).

-I self-hosted a single-user instance for a year and don't regret it.
-I know a lot more about the fediverse than when I started.
-But the benefits started to flatten and the costs were high, so I recently moved to Hachyderm.
+I self-hosted a single-user instance for a year and learned a lot, but the benefits started to flatten and the costs were high, so I moved to Hachyderm.
 Their code of ethics and governance model is impressive.

 ---